- COVID 19 Emotional Resiliency - The foundation seeks to improve the emotional resiliency of those disproportionately impacted by the pandemic.

 Grant initiatives are subject to change.
 Availability of the grants and the due date for proposals will be announced via our e-newsletter.
 Sign-up here or call the foundation office at (508) 879-7625.

-Please read the Spring 2020 Grant Guidelines.
-The proposal deadline has been extended to 4:00 p.m. on Thursday, April 9, 2020.
+Please read the Fall 2020 Grant Guidelines.
+The proposal deadline is 4:00 p.m. on Thursday, September 24, 2020.
 Incomplete and late applications will not be considered.
 Applications that are in-progress at 4:00 p.m. on the day of the deadline will not be considered.

 - Concept Paper Cover Sheet [Download DOC]